John R. Sweney: Career

 At the age of twenty-two he worked as a teacher in Dover, Delaware.
 When the Civil War broke out, he took charge of the band of the Third Delaware Regiment, and continued until bands were disbanded by the government.
 After returning from the war he was appointed Professor of Music at the Pennsylvania Military Academy, then located at West Chester.
 Previous to this time he had written several pieces for the piano, which were published.
 When the Pennsylvania Military Academy was relocated to its present location in Chester, Pennsylvania, he remained in West Chester and continued teaching and leading "Sweney's Cornet Band" which became locally successful.

 About 1869 he was recalled to the Pennsylvania Military Academy, and moved to Chester, where he was professor of music in that institution for twenty-five years.

 In 1876 the academy conferred on him the degree of Bachelor of Music, and in 1886 the degree of Doctor of Music.
 In 1871, having connected himself with the church in Chester, he began the composition of sacred music, and soon became widely known, and was in great demand as a music leader of large congregations.

-For many years he led the vast assemblies at the well-known summer meetings at Ocean Grove, New Jersey.
-He also had charge of the music at Lake Bluif, near Chicago; at New Albany, Indiana.; Old Orchard, Maine;
+For many years he led the assemblies at the well-known summer meetings at Ocean Grove, New Jersey.
+He also the lead for music at Lake Bluif, near Chicago; at New Albany, Indiana.; Old Orchard, Maine;

-Round Lake, New York.; Thousand Islands, and many other places; in fact, he was one of the most popular and successful song leaders in the country.
+and Round Lake, New York.; Thousand Islands, and many other places.
 It was a common saying among evangelists that " Sweney knows how to make a congregation sing."

 For ten years or more he had charge of the music at Bethany Presbyterian Church and Sunday-school in Philadelphia, of which school John Wanamaker was superintendent—one of the largest Sunday-schools in the United States.